SpaceBunEth/SpaceBunEth.github.io/blogPosts/OnboardingSprint3.md

 1. What do we want to keep doing?
     > I want to keep learning and growing my skills as a developer.
 2. What do we want to stop doing?
     > I want to stop second guessing myself and my abilities.
-To stand confidintly in my desisions despite if I am right or wrong.
-To know when it is better to lead and when it is better to be led.
-To trust, in myself.
+To stand confidintly in my desisions.
+To shed embarrassment and ask for help when I need it.
 3. What do we want to write into our DNA and do forever?
     > Healthy habits, not just with programming but with all aspects of life.
 4. What do we want to tell our "prior to Bootcamp" self?
-    > Try not to think so much and just do it.
+    > Don't trip so hard on wanting to know all the answers.

 <hr>

 ### SideNote:
 ###### Sep 11, 2022
 Recently moved in with some loved ones.
 Their closer to the city and live near the bootcamp.
 It's not the first time I've lived in/ near a city.
 Last year I was in Nashville, the year before that just outside of Louisville.
 I can't say I enjoy moving too much, but at the same time I find myself not really wanting to stay in the same spot for too long either.
 I think that's what's cool about the digital age.
-No matter where I go my ditail belongings are a connection away.
+No matter where I go, my ditail belongings are a connection away.
 Sad in a dystopian way, a true digital nomad, but conforting in a way to have something familiar, always at my figure tips.
 With a world that seems to change day to day, hour by hour, minute by minute.
 Is it so bad to have alittle piece of ditial sanctuary?
 ###### Continues Next Blog